 7 Targeted Countries React To Trump's Ban On Immigration

-Surprise and a desire for retaliation are some of the reactions to President Trump's temporary ban on travelers from seven Muslim-majority countries.
-The ban, abruptly imposed Friday , led the Organization of Islamic Cooperation , a 57-nation body that's based in Saudi Arabia, to call on the U.S. to "maintain its moral obligation to provide leadership and hope at a time of great uncertainty and unrest in the world."
+People protest against President Trump's executive immigration ban on Monday in Brussels, Belgium.
+Thierry Roge/AFP/Getty Images hide caption Surprise and a desire for retaliation are some of the reactions to President Trump's temporary ban on travelers from seven Muslim-majority countries.

 Discussions